 Please reach us at info@give-kindness.org if you cannot find an answer to your question.

-No. WCKC is a community nonprofit.
+No. Kindness Coalition is a community nonprofit.

 Many of our volunteers and supporters come from churches (because churches are full of people who like to serve), but WCKC serves anyone and partners with many kinds of organizations.